Skip to content

 bundle install

-4. Make your changes, conforming to the project's coding style.
+1. Make your changes, following the project's existing coding style.

 bundle exec rspec